OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 And as soon as you have a configuration that fits your needs, do make a backup of your SD card...
 When you need it, this is the kind of things you might regret not to have done.

+### Consumption
+Measure consumption for the config above (with an e-ink bonnet):
+> Between 0.18A and 0.24A

 ### Summary
 So, you now have a system that starts at boot.